This summer, rediscover the National Capital Region through the NCC’s parks, trails, pathways and parkways.

 Swimming

-Beat the summer heat at one of the seven NCC-maintained beaches in the region!
+Beat the summer heat at one of the NCC-maintained beaches in the region, or at the NCC River House swimming area!
 Most beaches offer accessible picnic tables, change rooms, washroom facilities and convenient pay parking.

 Get an early start on weekends, or visit on weekdays to avoid the crowds.